Log cabins: West Virginia's ultimate historic architecture

 Advertisement

-"It began in the middle colonies (Pennsylvania, New Jersey, Deleware, Maryland), where Germanic immigrants from heavily wooded areas of central and northern Europe introduced techniques of building with logs hewn square and placed horizontally, one on top of the other, to make a solid wooden wall.
+"It began in the middle colonies—Pennsylvania, New Jersey, Deleware, Maryland—where Germanic immigrants from heavily wooded areas of central and northern Europe introduced techniques of building with logs hewn square and placed horizontally, one on top of the other, to make a solid wooden wall.

-"In this secondary core area, the Germanic settlers were joined by Scotch-Irish and English pioneers who quickly adopted the log building techniques, which were much simpler than constructing complex hewn frameworks to be covered with laboriously split planks or shingles.
+In this secondary core area, Germanic settlers were joined by Scotch-Irish and English pioneers who quickly adopted log-building techniques.
+These techniques were much more straightforward than constructing complex hewn frameworks to be covered with laboriously split planks or shingles.

 Advertisement